Skip to main content

 Continuous Sexual Assault of a Minor

-In Hawaii, it is a class A felony to continually sexually assault a minor who is less than 14 years old.
-This offense is committed when an offender resides in the same house as a minor who is less than 14 years old, or has recurring access to the minor, and engages in three or more acts of sexual penetration or sexual contact with the minor.
+In Hawaii, it is a class A felony to continually sexually assault a minor who is less than 14 years old (HRS § 707-733.6).
+Continuous sexual assault happens when the offender resides in the same house as a minor less than 14 years old, has recurring access to the minor, and engages in three or more acts of sexual assault as defined.

 Can I Solve This on My Own or Do I Need an Attorney?